 Check out the blog we wrote on How Brand Partnerships Increase Product Placement In Music Video Lyrics.

-The producer, Jon, had reached out to gauge our clients’ interest in his latest project – the music video for R&B star Mario’s latest single “Let Me Help You”.
+The producer, Jon, had reached out to gauge our clients’ interest in his latest (at the time) project – the music video for R&B star Mario’s single, “Let Me Help You.”
 On this initial call he was able to walk us through the concept of the video, the fees they were looking for, and the exposure they could offer brands.

-After the call our team brainstormed client ideas, and decided that one of clients, Vaportini, would be an ideal fit.
-Between the demographic of Mario’s fan base and the club-vibe of the video, the alcohol inhaling product was a natural and organic partner, which would allow it to realistically appear in the scene without feeling contrived.
+After the call, our team brainstormed client ideas and decided that one of the clients, Vaportini, would be an ideal fit.
+Between the demographic of Mario’s fan base and the club-vibe of the video, the alcohol-inhaling product was a natural and organic partner, which would allow it to realistically appear in the scene without feeling contrived.
 This is one of the benefits of being a client on our roster.
-This partnership was able to begin immediately because we knew Vaportini would have interest and we were able to jump start logistics right away, which was crucial because we only had one week before the video shoot.
+This partnership was able to begin immediately because we knew Vaportini would have interest, and we were able to jump-start logistics right away, which was crucial because we only had one week before the video shoot.
 This tight timeline is the norm with music videos -- so brands have to be prepared to act fast.

 We quickly alerted Vaportini to the opportunity to gauge their interest, determine a fee that they were comfortable with, and discuss with them exactly what they would find valuable out of such a partnership.

 Once Mario’s team was able to confirm the social media component, we began to discuss exactly how Vaportini would be incorporated into the video.
-The producer walked us through the treatment scene by scene, and we figured out exactly how many different scenes we could incorporate the product in.
-We also negotiated the amount of seconds the brand’s logo would clearly be shown.
+The producer walked us through the treatment scene by scene, and we figured out exactly how many different scenes we could incorporate the product into.
+We also negotiated the number of seconds the brand’s logo would clearly be shown.

-It's important to know that Vevo now is restricting the length of time a brand's logo (not the brand itself) is shown in a music video -- typically to 6 seconds or less.
-However, the most important aspect for this brand is demonstrating the usage of the product because it’s a new concept and its purpose is not necessarily clear by just seeing it on a table.
+It's important to know that Vevo now is restricting the length of time a brand's logo (not the brand itself) is shown in a music video—typically around 6 seconds or less.
+However, the most important aspect for this brand is demonstrating the usage of the product because it’s a new concept, and its purpose is not necessarily clear by just seeing it on a table.
 And when we say negotiate, we mean negotiate.
 What is offered at first is not necessarily what the end result will be.
 That's why working with a team who has experience in the music video space is important.

 The end result for Vaportini was 13 seconds of guaranteed exposure, including 4 seconds of clear logo exposure.
 And because of our experience and relationship with the production team, we were able to strongly negotiate the fee as well.